How to order a boba drink

 - Grass jelly: Don’t let the name fool you.
 It’s not made from grass and it doesn’t taste like it either.
 These cubed jellies taste minty and are a good alternative—or addition—to boba and pair well with tea and coffee.

-- Lychee jelly: Light, lychee-fruit flavored jellies that taste great in smoothies or ice teas.
+- Lychee jelly: These light, lychee-fruit flavored jellies taste great in smoothies or ice teas.

 1. Mr. Tea